artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 So, we opted for building a highly integrated mobile website at the same time, it would use the same design language as the iOS app and can act as a way for Android devices to access Artsy.

-### Techniques for doing it well
+### Techniques for Doing It Well

 So we'll be talking about our [`ARInteralMobileViewContrller`](https://github.com/artsy/eigen/blob/6bb44a01c1b23fb8e92c645c3091fd33725743c3/Artsy/View_Controllers/Web_Browsing/ARInternalMobileWebViewController.m) - which currently relies on `UIWebView` but is in [the process of](https://github.com/artsy/eigen/pull/606) migrating to `WKWebkit`.

 * Scroll like an [iOS app](https://github.com/artsy/eigen/blob/6bb44a01c1b23fb8e92c645c3091fd33725743c3/Artsy/View_Controllers/Web_Browsing/ARExternalWebBrowserViewController.m#L39) by setting the web view's `scrollView.decelerationRate = UIScrollViewDecelerationRateNormal`.

 * Use a simple design language to avoid the [uncanny valley](http://tvtropes.org/pmwiki/pmwiki.php/Main/UncannyValley).
-Using different typographical rules on tabs, buttons or switches makes
+Care about using the same typographical rules on everything including tabs, buttons and switches.

 * Take over navigation.
 This means pushing a [new view controller](https://github.com/artsy/eigen/blob/6bb44a01c1b23fb8e92c645c3091fd33725743c3/Artsy/View_Controllers/Web_Browsing/ARInternalMobileWebViewController.m#L180) on the navigation stack every time a user intends to change context.